dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 });
 ```

-Finally, in `src/App.vue`, modify the file to look like the following.
-I've just taken out the reference to the logo, and the default styles:
+Finally, in `src/App.vue`, let's modify the file to look like the following (we will just take out the reference to the logo and the default styles):

 {% highlight html %}
 <template>